A few years ago, I spent two months in the jungles of Peru. That experience gave me a new appreciation for all the uses of a survival machete.

 While blisters are manageable, you don’t want to risk getting any worse injuries.

-Please take the time to learn about proper machete form and technique before you go hacking away at some brush!
+Please take the time to learn about proper machete form and technique before hacking away at some brush!

 Here are some basics about machete technique to get you started.